unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/wagmi.md

 ---
-title: WAGMI Guide for Login With Unstoppable | UD Developer Portal
+title: WAGMI Guide for Unstoppable Login | UD Developer Portal
 description: This integration guide is intended for a custom @uauth/js integration, with the WAGMI library.
 showNextButton: false
 ---

-# WAGMI Guide: Login With Unstoppable
+# WAGMI Guide: Unstoppable Login

 ## Step 1: Install the Libraries